simms29/LC-OpenRefine-COUNTER-WorldCat/README.md

 In fussing over this project, I learned that some XML records for a book do not include much in the way of useful metadata, including some records not having any Library of Congress Classification or Library of Congress Subject Headings.
 Hence, by bringing in ALL the xml records you have a much better chance of extracing LCC and LCSH per book.

 In this step you will be writing **GREL expressions** [(General Refine Expression Language)](https://openrefine.org/docs/manual/grel) in OpenRefine to query the WorldCat API.
 A bit of writing code, if you will.
-1. While in your OpenRefine Project: Click on the arrow in the ISBN column;
+1. While in your OpenRefine Project: Click on the down arrow in the ISBN column;
 2. Click on Edit column;
 3. Click on Add column by fetching URLs;
 4. Give the new column a Name; OCLC XML;